12 Signs He Regrets Sleeping With You (Psychology-Based)

 8) Frequent Apologies

-In Alex’s case, his frequent apologies to Bella likely reflect his internal feelings of regret about their intimate encounter.
-By apologizing, he’s not only expressing his regret but also seeking reassurance from Bella that it’s okay, that he hasn’t ruined their relationship.
-His apologies don’t mean he views Bella negatively, but rather that he’s wrestling with his own feelings about the situation.
+In Alex's case, his frequent apologies to Bella likely reflect his internal regret about their intimate encounter.
+By apologizing, he's not only expressing his regret but also seeking reassurance from Bella that it's okay, that he hasn't ruined their relationship.
+His apologies don't mean he views Bella negatively, but rather that he's wrestling with his feelings about the situation.

 9) Negative Body Language

 From a psychological standpoint, this withdrawal can be seen as a form of avoidance.
-When people feel regret or embarrassment, they often try to avoid reminders of the event or situation that triggers those feelings.
+When people feel regret or embarrassment, they often try to avoid reminders of the event or situation that triggers them.
 Much like how you might avoid a place where you had an embarrassing fall, Oliver may be avoiding mutual friends to minimize reminders of his intimate encounter with Lucy.

 10) Reluctance to Make Future Plans